“Rivers know this: there is no hurry.

 spider-silk strong. invisible and flexible. dream to dream, heart to heart.

-we all shuffle in.
+we all walk in.

-children of various ages and adult person.
+children of various ages and an adult person.

 we sit in a circle and talk. steaming drinks in hand (we buy a kettle or two in this dream).